threefunkymonkeys/bluetail/README.md

 ##Bluetail

-Named after a kind of blue bird, Bluetail is a small, easy to use library to make Twitter posts with your apps.
+Named after a kind of blue bird, [Bluetail](https://rubygems.org/gems/bluetail) is a small, easy to use Ruby library to make Twitter posts with your apps.

 ###Installation